Geeksltd/MSharp.Docs/Tutorials/9/README.md

 ![ServiceType Add/Edit](ServiceTypeAddEdit.PNG "ServiceType Add/Edit")

-The Service type page is simple, I just show a list of all service types and let users do CRUD operation.
+The service type page is simple, It just shows a list of all service types and let users do CRUD operation.

 ### Suppliers:
 ![Suppliers List](Suppliers.PNG "Suppliers List")